oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 The JIT-ed function `jit_avx2_conv_fwd_kernel_f32` is shown as belonging to the `[Dynamic code]` module.

-See more examples in the [Intel VTune Amplifier User Guide](https://software.intel.com/en-us/vtune-amplifier-help-tutorials-and-samples)
+See more examples in the [VTune Amplifier User Guide](https://software.intel.com/en-us/vtune-amplifier-help-tutorials-and-samples)

 ## Example: profiling with Linux perf